What happens when you want to pursue grant funding, but you don't have the time or the skills to write grants?

 Second, a grant writer should have strong writing skills, but she doesn't need to be a professional writer.
 At least as important as writing skills, and arguably more important than subject-matter expertise, is the ability to work with others and help the organization tell its story persuasively and cohesively.

 Third, the grant writer's success rate is not is not a good indicator of her work.
 To find out if someone is a good candidate for a grant writing position, ask questions to assess her knowledge and ability to perform the work.
-Grant writers work as a member of a team and a success rate is a reflection of the team's performance.
+Grant writers work as a member of a team, and her success rate is a reflection of the team's performance.